arjun7579/vault/README.md

 - Generating prefix codes
 - Bit‑level encoding and decoding

-> **Note:** This module is not included in the production binary—it’s kept in the repo to improve its efficiency and add in future.
+> **Note:** This module is not included in the production binary ; it’s kept in the repo to improve its efficiency and add in future.

 ---